Wikrom-Th/earthquake-charts/README.md

 # earthquake-charts

-Use USGS Earthquake Catalog API to gather earthquake data and visualize them using matplotlib
+Use USGS Earthquake Catalog API to gather earthquake data.

 The code in this is project is originally used to collect data on earthquakes in pan-asia during the 50 year range of 1970-2019